Julia Galloway: Work description

+Early in her career, she was recognized for making pottery that carries a sense of lyricism and engenders joyous and pleasurable experiences in their use.

 Galloway's work is intended to be functional, yet also beautiful.
-To Galloway, beauty is as valid as function, and she delights in making pottery that is “joyous to use and decorates” our living spaces with “character and elegance.”
-The objects are meant to be appreciated both through vision and touch; to be lived with and valued for their tactile nature as much as their visual appeal.
+To Galloway, beauty is as valid as function, and she looks for making pottery that is "joyous to use and decorates" living spaces with "character and elegance".
+The objects are meant to be appreciated both through vision and touch.
 While they initially appear to be simple and familiar, they are noted by other artists to be very complex.

 Most notable about Galloway's forms has been her nesting of vessels within baskets and trays.
 Joining forms together, she presents them as pairs, groups or stacks.

-Her pairs are mirrors of each other or nestling bedmates, sometimes slightly awkward, but well matched.
-Her cream and sugar “beds,” reference the domestic.
+Her pairs are mirrors of each other or nestling bedmates.
+Her cream and sugar "beds", reference the domestic.
 Some of her creamers rest on pillowy mattresses, while others stand tall on top of smaller partners.
-The trays and baskets are slab-constructed with raw grogged stoneware, which plays against the colorful, smoothly-glazed porcellaneous stonewares they contain.
-Having containers within containers and not bases or sconces, locates the work within the sphere of the decorative, in the domain of “display.”
-Their role is to protect, situate and define a place for the object to operate – they tell us where they belong.
-Like a painting within a frame, these frame the pots, reinforcing their meaning within the realm of function.
+The trays and baskets are slab-constructed with raw grogged stoneware, whereas they contain colorful porcellaneous stonewares, thus having containers within containers and not bases or sconces.

 Influenced by Minoan ceramics, Sung and Tang dynasty court ware, as well as Persian miniature paintings, her work references human form and domestic architecture with form, and recalls floral patterning and organic decoration.